 If you follow these simple steps, you can’t lose.
 Oftentimes people are scrolling through the program guides and will sometimes just pick your session based on the title!
 Never pass up an opportunity for a witty title; puns are even better!
 People are busy, grab them right in the title.

 Now go out there and write that killer abstract!
 There are plenty of events that are still looking for speakers!
-Here are just a few, but if I’ve missed any, let me know and I will add them in.
+Follow this link to find a community event if your area.